-These tests measure the amount of iron that can be transported in your blood.
-Transferrin is a protein that carries iron in your blood.
 When iron stores are low, transferrin levels increase, and when there is too much iron, transferrin levels decrease.
-Transferrin is usually requested as part of the group of tests known as iron studies, which includes other tests relating to the body' s iron levels.
-Total iron binding capacity (TIBC) is an older test that is sometimes still performed by some labs.
-TIBC and transferrin give the same information – the amount of iron capable of being transported in the blood.
+Total iron binding capacity (TIBC) is an older test that is sometimes still used.
+TIBC and transferrin give the same information — the amount of iron capable of being transported in the blood.

 Any preparation?